Play Chicken Typing — Chickens sprint across the yard toward the coop. Type the word on each one to stop it in time.

 Beyond Chicken Typing

 If you like the spawn-target format, try Keyboard Zoo (single-letter mode, ages 4–10), Typing Frog (stationary targets, even more forgiving), or Kangaroo Typing (rhythmic hopping movement for a different feel).
-For the same farm vocabulary in a falling-words format with a bit more urgency, try Fruit Typing.
-Chicken Typing's whole personality is calm-but-engaged — the kind of game you can leave running while your kid eats breakfast.
+For top-down urgency instead of side pressure, Fruit Typing drops the same difficulty curve out of the sky.

 Frequently asked